salvolannister/TileLevel/README.md

 - add In to varibale that are not modified and passed by refererence
 - add const to every parameter that is not intended to be modified
 - add comment about return expected type where you pass null
+- stop input when game is over
+- [Additional] Add tile that turns blu and its behaviour